Updated: September, 2021

 From Stripe's documentation:

-In the SaaS world (and in the rest of this example) Products are the primary model that map to your pricing tiers / feature sets—e.g. "Pro" and "Enterprise", and then Prices are the options users have for signing up for those products, e.g. "Monthly", "Annual", or "Student Rate".
+In the SaaS world (and in the rest of this example) products are the primary model that map to your pricing tiers—e.g. "Pro" and "Enterprise", and prices are the options users have for signing up for those products, e.g. "Monthly", "Annual", or "Student Rate".

-SaaS applications often refer to the things that Stripe calls "Products" as "Plans"—another Stripe model.
-To help mitigate this confusion, this guide uses the word tiers when referring to the Products/Plans that you offer your end-users.
+SaaS applications often refer to the things that Stripe calls "products" as "plans" or "tiers".
+This guide uses product when referring specifically to the Stripe model, and uses plans and tiers when referring to the general concept.

 For payment-processing we'll focus on Subscriptions and Customers.

-The main model we'll be referencing is the Subscription—which will allow you to charge a Customer on a recurring basis.
-However, creating Subscriptions and collecting payments will require also working with Customers and so we'll cover those too.
+The main model we'll be referencing is the subscription—which will allow you to charge a customer on a recurring basis.
+However, creating subscriptions and collecting payments requires working with customers, so we'll cover those too.

 Modeling and syncing data between your application and Stripe

-So, at a high level we're going to keep our Products, Prices, Subscriptions and Customers in Stripe.
+At a high level we're going to keep our products, prices, subscriptions and customers in Stripe.
 But we still need to be able to reference them in our own application so we can do things like:

 So how will we link them up?

-As we mentioned above, we'll mostly thinking of Stripe as the "master" copy of our data and treat our application as a read-only replica.
+As we mentioned above, we consider Stripe the primary copy of our data and treat our application as a read-only replica.

 What does that look like, practically?